SEDoug/bookapp/README.md

 # bookapp
-Book application used for a book library.
+Hello, this is a book application used for a book library.
 Used app scanner, exported xls, php, mysql, phpmyadmin